Balabak: The Last Untouched Paradise of the Philippines

 How to get to Balabac?

-When's the best time to visit?
+When is the best time to visit?

 Practical tips for travellers

-Balabac – where dreams breathe
+Balabac – the place where dreams breathe

 Author: Martin Bonov